 It boasts close to 2000 books, hundreds of pages of sheet music, original artworks and a vast array of everyday objects from ointment pots to knitting needles.
 Its well-preserved 19th century garden adds further charm to a visit.

-Crammed with objects telling tales of Victorian restraints, standards and clerical family life.
+Crammed with objects telling tales of the busy daily life of a Victorian clerical family

 - 14 Ayr Street